RoyOltmans/ha_network-connections-card/README.md

   - If any data change happens a Delta operations starts on the model on element level instead of refereshing the whole model
   - Animation and interaction is more fluid

+## New Releae 0.0.3
+  - Nickrout added HACS support with added features from tom_l
+  - Renamed files to fix the manual and support HACS

 ## Installation

 ### HACS